The Path to Net-Zero Energy

 After outgrowing its office space in 2014, DPR’s San Francisco regional office moved into an existing two-story 24,000 sq.-ft. structure at 945 Front Street, a block away from the Embarcadero.

 The office includes space for 50 DPR employees, 20+ subtenant employees, conference rooms, a central atrium, break area, kitchen and fitness center.
-With a large training room, and open-concept lobby for holding events, the DPR office is a social space that has been a part of multiple sustainability evenings, conferences, tours and collaborations.
-The building has incorporated a publicly accessible building dashboard and a LEED dynamic plaque.
+With a large training room and open-concept lobby for holding events, the DPR office is a social space that has been a part of multiple sustainability evenings, conferences, tours and collaborations.

-Guided by lessons learned from the company’s net-zero energy facilities in Phoenix and San Diego, DPR created its San Francisco office with the following goals:
+Guided by lessons learned from the company’s NZE facilities in San Diego and Phoenix, DPR created its San Francisco office with the following goals:

-- Build San Francisco’s first commercial net-zero energy project in the city’s cool and foggy climate.
+- Build San Francisco’s first commercial NZE project in the city’s cool and foggy climate.

-- Create a high-performance, net-zero energy space on a traditional budget for a Class A+ office space, specifically for under $200/sq. ft.
+- Create a high-performance, NZE space on a traditional budget for a Class A+ office space, specifically for under $200/sq. ft.

 - Create a living lab of sustainable systems and practices that could be monitored, adjusted and replicated.

 - Maximize efficiency and total cost of ownership, by allowing for performance monitoring throughout the lifecycle of the building.